nakib1604057/BanglsihKeyboard/README.md

 #### Is a bangla typing keyboard
 ![Is a bangla typing keyboard](https://github.com/nakib1604057/BanglsihKeyboard/blob/main/screenshot.PNG)

 This project was created in collaboration with two of my varsity buddies.
-Our objective was to create a keyboard program that would allow us to type in banglish or bangla using python tkinter.
+Our objective was to create a keyboard program that would allow us to type in banglish or bangla using English keyboard.

 Skills: Python/Tkinter